fuzzylabs/edge-vision-power-estimation/model_training/README.md

     --result-csv-path results/resnet18_predictions.csv
 ```

-A prediction CSV is created under `results` folder.
-The power prediction are saved under column `power_prediction` and runtime predictions are saved under column `runtime_prediction`.
+A prediction CSV is created in the `results` folder.
+The power prediction is saved under the column `power_prediction` and runtime predictions are saved under the column `runtime_prediction`.

 ### 🏎💨 Run Training Script